March 18, 2019

 - Varicella (chicken pox) – 2 doses with the first dose at 12 months of age or older.

-All Health Examination forms with proof of immunizations must be turned in to the school on or before the first day of school.
+All Health Examination forms with proof of immunizations must be turned in to the school on or before the first day of school for the 2019/2020 school year.
 Your child must be excluded from school if the above requirements are not met.

 Additional Health Resources